Under the rigid layer of rock we live on, the Earth’s asthenosphere is plastic and more dense.

 As mantle convection rises, it breaks apart the Earth to form mid-oceanic ridges (tensional force).
 When it sinks down, it breaks it apart (compressional force).

 These tensional and compressional forces are what drives plate tectonics.
-They break apart the whole lithosphere in about 12 different size plate tectonics.
+They break apart the whole lithosphere into 7 major plate tectonics and 12 or so minor ones.

 Now, that we know mantle convection tears the brittle lithosphere apart which is also called “slab pull”… But what happens if there’s a continent within one of these plates?